isovector/reasonablypolymorphic.com/posts/2016-04-12-elm-is-wrong.markdown

 What.
 The.
 Fuck.

-But I digress.
+But again I digress.
 Libraries exist to overcome shortcomings of the language.
 It's okay to make library authors do annoying, heavy-lifting so that users don't have to.
 Which is why I'm particularly salty about the whole "we couldn't figure out a use for it" thing.

 Elm doesn't have typeclasses, and doesn't have a first-class solution in their interim.
 Instead, the naive approach requires a linear amount of boilerplate